 Where appropriate and practical, programme developers may seek to re-use modules from different programmes, subjects, departments or even Faculties, or work together to develop new modules.
 As well as providing efficiencies in how programmes are delivered, module-sharing between different cohorts can enrich the overall student learning experience however the necessary permissions must have been obtained from the module 'owners' before their adoption in any new programme proposal.

-&lt;sup>60 As evidenced by the signatures of collaborating PVC Deans of Faculty in Applications for Development Consent (see 'Academic Planning', above).
+This is typically evidenced by the signatures of collaborating PVC Deans of Faculty in ADCs (see 'Academic Planning', above).

-MODULE APPROVAL AND MODIFICATION
+MODULE / YEAR OF STUDY APPROVAL AND MODIFICATION